 Some of the important factors to consider when choosing a study abroad location include the prevalence of physically accessible buildings and streets, the type of support services available, and whether the appropriate health care and medicines are available.

 We are happy to help you research this information and make recommendations based on your particular needs.
-Students can also contact Middlebury’s Student Accessibility Services for information and advice.
+Students can also contact Middlebury’s Disability Resource Center for information and advice.

 Things to Consider Before Going Abroad

 Adapted from Northwestern University’s “Identity & Diversity: Accessibility Abroad”